-- Transport to the nearest facility that can treat your condition. - Medical care you get during the trip. - Transport from one medical facility to another, as needed for your condition. - Transport to your home when medically necessary.

-These services are only covered when:

-- Any other type of transport would put your health or safety at risk.

-- The service is from a licensed ambulance.

-- It is for the member who needs transport.

-Air or sea emergency transportation is only covered when all the above requirements for ambulance services are met and:

-- Transport takes you to the nearest available facility that can treat your condition. - Geographic restraints prevent use of a ground transport. - Ground emergency transportation would put your health or safety at risk.

-Services from an unlicensed ambulance.

-Ambulance services that are not for an emergency must be medically necessary and need prior authorization.
-See Prior Authorization.
+Benefit Overview What services are included?
+Transport to the nearest facility that can treat your condition.
+Medical care you get during the trip.
+Transport from one medical facility to another, as needed for your condition.
+Transport to your home when medically necessary.
+These services are only covered when: Any other type of transport would put your health or safety at risk.
+The service is from a licensed ambulance.
+It is for the member who needs transport.
+Air or sea emergency transportation is only covered when all the above requirements for ambulance services are met and: Transport takes you to the nearest available facility that can treat your condition.
+Geographic restraints prevent use of a ground transport.
+Ground emergency transportation would put your health or safety at risk.
+What is excluded?
+(Premera HMO pays 0%) Services from an unlicensed ambulance.
+Related benefit information • Ambulance services that are not for an emergency must be medically necessary and need prior authorization.
+See Prior Authorization .